Best Running Shoes for Kids

 If your child is interested in running races, do some research to see if your local community or kid’s school offers a youth track team or kids’ running club or program.
 They may be able to participate in track meets or cross country races through the team.

-Many local 5K races are open to kids as young as 8 years old, if your child is interested in running that distance.
 Some 5Ks or other races also include a much shorter kids’ race either before or after the main event.
 Race organizers often have kids’ races of various lengths, depending on the kids’ ages.

 More on Kids Running